LPG Gas Car & LPG Conversion: How an LPG Gas Car Works – Autogas

 Vapour phase injection (VPI) systems use a converter-and-mixer system.

-The gas exits the converter under pressure and is injected into the intake manifold.
+The Autogas gas for cars exits the converter under pressure and is injected into the intake manifold.

-Electrically controlled injectors improve the metering of fuel to the engine, fuel economy and power, and reduce emissions.
+Electrically controlled injectors improve the metering of Autogas gas for cars to the engine, fuel economy and power, and reduce emissions.

 This has been the most popular type of LPG vehicle system in recent years.